danialfarid/ng-file-upload/README.md

   +ngf-drag-over-class="{pattern: 'image/*', accept:'acceptClass', reject:'rejectClass', delay:100}"
                     or "myDragOverClass" or "calcDragOverClass($event)"
-              // default "dragover". drag over css class behaviour. could be a string, a function returning class name or a json object.
+              // default "dragover". drag over css class behaviour. could be a string, a function
+              // returning class name or a json object.
-              // accept/reject class only works in Chrome validating only the file mime type.
+              // accept/reject class only works in Chrome, validating only the file mime type.
               // if pattern is not specified ngf-pattern will be used.
+See following docs for more info.
+  +ngf-drag="drag($isDragging, $class, $event)" // function called on drag over/leave events.
+              // $isDragging: boolean true if is dragging over(dragover), false if drag has left (dragleave)
-  +ngf-drop-available="dropSupported" // set the value of scope model to true or false based on file
+              // $class is the class that is being set for the element calculated by ngf-drag-over-class +ngf-drop-available="dropSupported" // set the value of scope model to true or false based on file
                                      // drag&drop support for this browser
   +ngf-stop-propagation="boolean" // default false, whether to propagate drag/drop events.